 Sends an array of scancodes to the keyboard.
+If this method fails, the following error codes may be reported:

 • VBOX_E_IPRT_ERROR: Could not send all scan codes to virtual keyboard.

 5.80.5 releaseKeys

 '''

 void IKeyboard::releaseKeys()

 '''

 Causes the virtual keyboard to release any keys which are currently pressed.
 Useful when host and guest keyboard may be out of sync.